 You need adequate protein even if you’re not working out hard.
 Protein is essential for:

-- Produces enzymes that are responsible for thousands of biochemical reactions in your body
+- Producing enzymes that are responsible for thousands of biochemical reactions in your body

-This creamy chicken cordon bleu also has plenty of fresh garlic, which is known to boost your immune system.
+This creamy chicken cordon bleu also has plenty of fresh garlic, which has been shown in studies to boost the immune system[*].

-You’ll get even more out of your garlic clove when you crush it and let it sit for a few minutes before you add it to your food.
+You’ll get even more out of your garlic clove when you crush it and let it sit for a few minutes before adding it to your food.
 Researchers found that when you crush garlic, it releases a compound called allicin as a natural defense mechanism.
-Allicin is known for being a potent anti-inflammatory and antioxidant, both of which are essential for a robust immune system[*][*].

-Coconut cream contains a lot of the same beneficial nutrients that coconut oil and coconut do.
-Think vitamins, minerals, and healthy fats like MCTs, or medium chain triglycerides.
-It’s rich in vitamin C, folate, selenium, manganese, copper, potassium, magnesium, and iron.
+Coconut cream contains a lot of the same beneficial nutrients found in coconut oil and whole coconut, including healthy fats like MCTs, or medium-chain triglycerides.
+It’s rich in vitamin C, folate, selenium, manganese, copper, potassium, magnesium, and iron[*].

-Most people wouldn’t think a dish so rich in dietary fat and flavor could actually be good for your gut, but this chicken recipe is!
+Most people wouldn’t think a dish so rich in dietary fat and flavor could actually be good for your gut, but this keto chicken cordon bleu is.

 Organic, pastured chicken provides your body with an array of amino acids that contribute to muscle building and a strong immune system.
 Protein is also essential for a healthy gut.

-Grass-fed butter contains a short chain fatty acid called butyric acid, which promotes good gut bacteria and a strong colon[*].
+Grass-fed butter contains a short-chain fatty acid called butyric acid, which promotes good gut bacteria and a strong colon[*].
 It’s also rich in a number of other nutrients that its conventional counterpart lacks.

 With all these features combined, this dish is a gut health winner.
 It’s a simple keto recipe that will taste as decadent as your favorite restaurant dish.
 Even cook time is minimal — a perfect addition to your weekly keto diet meal plan.

-This creamy, cheesy keto chicken cordon bleu is low-carb, gluten-free, and grain-free.
+This creamy keto chicken cordon bleu is low-carb, gluten-free, and grain-free.
 Plus, it’s as easy to make as it is delicious.

 - Total Time: 20 minutes